 The essential duties of the Case Manager include but are not limited to the following activities:

-• Performs other duties as assigned by supervisory staff.
+• Performs other duties as assigned by the Director.